x-tabdeveloping/strcc/README.md

 # strcc
 My new project, the Structural C compiler.
-Uploaded mostly because of backup, and you can check out the progress and the code if you want.
+Not a big deal at the moment.
+At the moment it's just a library with a bunch of string handling functions.